aeonSolutions/PCB-Prototyping-Catalogue/Smart DAQ/12-bit/readme.md

     </a>
 </p>

-This is the repository for the 12bit Smart DAQ Device with unique data fingerprint able to do experimental data upload to any data repository
+This is the repository for the 12bit Smart DAQ Device with unique data fingerprint able to do experimental data upload to any data repository.
+This hardware electronics won the 2nd place on the [Electromaker](https://www.electromaker.io/) & [Eurocircuits PCB Design Contest 2022](https://www.electromaker.io/contest/eurocircuits-pcb-2022) for the capability of the proposed firmware code be able to Upload live experimental data to a "data repository", in particular to [Harvard's dataverse](https://dataverse.harvard.edu).
+Read about htis project on the electromaker website [here](https://www.electromaker.io/project/view/how-to-setup-a-smart-daq-to-upload-live-experimental-data-to).

 <p align="center">
    <img src="https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/blob/main/LDAD%20fron.png" height="250">
 </p>